 Bank Holiday Opening Times

 During the bank holidays when GP practices are closed a selection of local pharmacies are open at times to allow people to get advice and medicine if they are unwell or injured.
-You can find out which pharmacies are open for the May Bank Holidays in the coming weeks here: Bank Holiday Pharmacy Opening Times
+You can find out which pharmacies are open for the Christmas & New Year Bank Holidays here: Bank Holiday Pharmacy Opening Times